 We have funded our operations to date primarily with proceeds from the sale of our preferred and common stock and debt financing.
-We have received gross proceeds of \$253.0 million from public equity offerings of our common stock (including Xeris Pharma's June 2018 initial public offering ("IPO") and our February 2019, February 2020, June 2020 and March 2021 offerings), \$30.0 million from a private placement of our common stock in January 2022, \$104.9 million from sales of our preferred stock, \$86.3 million from our June 2020 Convertible Notes offering, \$63.5 million from the Amended and Restated Loan and Security Agreement (as amended, the "Oxford Loan Agreement") with Oxford Finance LLC and Silicon Valley Bank, which was fully repaid in March 2022, and \$150.0 million from the Hayfin Loan Agreement in 2022.
+We have received gross proceeds of \$253.0 million from public equity offerings of our common stock (including Xeris Pharma's June 2018 initial public offering ("IPO") and our February 2019, February 2020, June 2020 and March 2021 offerings), \$30.0 million from a private placement of our common stock in January 2022, \$104.9 million from sales of our preferred stock, \$86.3 million from our June 2020 Convertible Notes offering, \$63.5 million from the Amended and Restated Loan and Security Agreement (as amended, the "Oxford Loan Agreement") with Oxford Finance LLC and Silicon Valley Bank, \$150.0 million from the Hayfin Loan Agreement in 2022, which was fully drawn down and was used in part to repay the remaining balance of \$43.5 million of the Oxford Loan Agreement in March 2022, and an exchange of \$32.0 million of the 2025 Convertible Notes for \$33.6 million of 2028 Convertible Notes.
+In addition, we filed a shelf registration statement on Form S-3 with the SEC in August 2019, which covered the offering, issuance and sale by us of up to an aggregate of \$20.0 million of our common stock, debt securities, warrants and/or units.
+We simultaneously entered into a Sales Agreement with Jefferies LLC, as sales agent, to provide for the offering, issuance and sale by us of up to a sport of the offerings under the shelf.
+We sold an aggregate of 204,427 shares of common stock in at-the-market offerings under the shelf for gross proceeds of \$1.8 million.

-For the six months ended June 30, 2023 and June 30, 2022, we reported net losses of \$36.7 million and \$59.9 million, respectively.
-We have not been profitable since inception, and, as of June 30, 2023, our accumulated deficit was \$591.4 million.
+For the nine months ended September 30, 2023 and September 30, 2022, we reported net losses of \$48.9 million and \$81.7 million, respectively.
+We have not been profitable since inception, and, as of September 30, 2023, our accumulated deficit was \$603.6 million.
 In the near term, we expect to continue to incur significant expenses, operating losses and net losses as we:

-- continue our marketing and selling efforts related to commercialization of Gvoke, Keveyis and Recorley; - < continue our research and development efforts; and - < continue to operate as a public company.
+- continue our marketing and selling efforts related to commercialization of Gvoke, Keveyis and Recorlev; - continue our research and development efforts; - continue to operate as a public company; and - continue to fund our operations with an increased cost of borrowing due to a higher interest rate environment and tighter lending requirements.